-Electricity Repair Category 2 Notes The electrical system appears to have been updated and rewired in the more recent past however no test certification is available.
-It was noted that the electrical system to the garage is of an older pattern with exposed junction works noted.
+Electricity Repair Category 2 Notes Electrical system appears of standard pattern although provided with three different locations for switchgear.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.